-- Programs are now approved for a fixed period of time following the initial offering date of the program rather than for the remainder of the current calendar year. (e.g. old system—a program begins on June 1, 2012 would expire on December 31, 2012; new system—a program begins on June 1, 2012 would expire on June1, 2013.
+- Programs are approved for a fixed period of time following the initial offering date of the program (a program begins on June 1, 2014 would expire on June 1, 2015).

 - Either a 1or 2 year accreditation option is available for non-traditional programs.
-Traditional programs can be accredited for one year only.
+Traditional programs may be accredited for one year only.

 - Educational content categories must be designated.
 Individual sessions in traditional programs must be individually assigned while one content area must be assigned for nontraditional courses.